 Named authors must consent to publication.
 The given name(s) and family name(s) of each author must be inserted, and check that all names are spelled correctly.
 Authorship should be based on substantial contribution to: (i) conception, design, analysis and interpretation of data; (ii) drafting or critical revision for important intellectual content; and (iii) approval of the version to be published.
 These conditions must all be met (uniform requirements for manuscripts submitted to biomedical journals; refer to www.icmje.org).

 Qualification, affiliation and contact details of ALL authors must be provided in the manuscript and in the online submission process.
 The highest qualification of each author should be provided.
 Authors are allowed a maximum of two qualifications providing each qualification represents a different field or speciality.
-Honourary positions/awards should not be included.
-Each author's ORCHID ID must be provided during the online submission process.
+Each author's ORCID ID must be provided during the online submission process.
 Affiliations need to be provided in ascending order on the manuscript and must include, Unit (where applicable), Department/School, University or Organisation, City and Country

 e.g. John Smith, School of Medicine, Faculty of Health Sciences,University of Pretoria, South Africa

 Corresponding author.
 Clearly indicate which author will be handling the correspondence at all stages of reviewing, editing, and publication, also post-publication.
 Provide a correct email address for the corresponding author.
 The contact details for all authors are to be kept up to date by the corresponding author.
 Where changes occur, the corresponding author should notify the Editor-in-Chief.